asg017/churro/README.md

 ### Note on Windows

-`node-pty` may requires some special depedencies on Windows - see [this](https://github.com/microsoft/node-pty#windows) for more info.
+`node-pty` may requires some special dependencies on Windows - see [this](https://github.com/microsoft/node-pty#windows) for more info.

 ### Generating tokens